 None of the ideas on this site are incremental in their ambition, but I’d like to work with others to identify the political and persuasive steps to organizing around them.
 It is especially critical that groups who have been marginalized and disenfranchised when decisions have been made throughout history are given not just a “sense of agency,” but true decision making power in the process.

 The COVID-19 pandemic has hit the world at the same time as a crisis of capitalism, which, in addition to managing its own shortcomings of inequity, is in conflict with the carrying capacity of planet earth.
-The value of fossil fuels is being rapidly diminished in the face of exponentially falling prices for clean electrons from solar and wind and a major carbon bubble is on the verge of bursting.
+The value of fossil fuels is being rapidly diminished in the face of exponentially falling prices for clean electrons from solar and wind and a major carbon bubble is on the verge of collapsing, bringing down the investors who get caught holding the bag.

 How do we avoid the consequence of the major disruption to the global economy that will most likely come from the societal transition necessitated by the feedback of the biosphere?
-Reform ideas around social justice and equity have been branded “left-wing fascism” by the President of the United States, and the divisive rhetoric at the highest echelons of power threatens to spark violent civil unrest.
+Reform ideas around social justice and equity have been branded “left-wing fascism” by one certain former President of the United States, and the divisive rhetoric at the highest echelons of power threatens to spark civil unrest.
 The fabric of democracy is wearing thin.

 It is time we open our eyes to the illusory provenance of wealth in our current system.